Ryan Sweeting

 Ryan Sweeting (born July 14, 1987) is an American former professional tennis player.

 Personal life

 Sweeting was born in Nassau, Bahamas.
-He has been living in Fort Lauderdale, Florida and registered as an American to the ATP.
+He has been living in Fort Lauderdale, Florida and registered as an American with the ATP.

 In September 2013, Sweeting became engaged to actress Kaley Cuoco after three months of dating.
 They married on December 31, 2013, in Santa Susana, California.
 Cuoco announced in September 2015 that she was filing for divorce.
 The divorce was finalized in May 2016.

 Tennis career

 Juniors

 Sweeting represented The Bahamas in his junior years.
 He attended Guizar Tennis Academy and was coached by renowned Mexican tennis coach, Nicolas Guizar.
 In 2005, he won the US Open Boys' Singles title, beating Jérémy Chardy in the final.

 As a junior, Sweeting compiled a singles win–loss record of 94–51 (89–46 in doubles), reaching as high as no. 2 in the junior world rankings in September 2005.